simo1c/GateMeClass/tutorial/readme.md

                             seed = 1)
 ```
 <p align="justify">
-In this example we executed GateMeClass using GMM  with varying variance (GMM_parameterization = "V"), no reject_option (reject_option = F) in order to do not care of cells potentially not defined in the marker table, sampling 10% (sampling = 0.1) of cells and k parameter set to 20 (k = 20) for k-NN and mutual nearest neighbor (MNN) algorithms for label refining.
+In this example we executed GateMeClass using GMM  with variable variance (GMM_parameterization = "V"), no reject_option (reject_option = F) in order to do not care of cells potentially not defined in the marker table, sampling 10% (sampling = 0.1) of cells and k parameter set to 20 (k = 20) for k-NN and mutual nearest neighbor (MNN) algorithms for label refining.
 For a comphensive list of <i>GateMeClass_annotate</i> parameters refer to the following:
 </p>

 List of parameters: